6 Mac Apps I Use Daily

 What Responsive Design and Ministry Have in Common

 Responsive design, web design that enables websites to automatically resize and reformat to provide the best experience for the user’s screen, is critical to the future success of websites.
 I’m downright aghast and quick to navigate away to a new site (because surely the information is out there somewhere else) when a blog doesn’t instantly accommodate me.
 I’m a bit of a fanatic here (and in lots of other ways) but I think the sentiment is common: serve up the same content in the best way, no matter how I access your site.
+A full-sized, desktop-oriented web page displayed on my much smaller phone screen makes standard web font turn into an eye exam.
 Practically any major website you can think of has responsive design enabled, and even mom and pop sites (like this one) can figure out responsive design with a template or a few simple coding tweaks.
 Nearly a third of all traffic to my blog comes from mobile devices, and serving up content on a mobile device the same way I would to someone using a laptop or desktop computer is frustrating for the user.
 It communicates, “I know this looks like crap, but it’s better than nothing.”
 Responsive design follows the same logic of restaurants offering kid portions, small portions and large portions–the right size for the right person, even though the content (the meal) may be the same. ...

 Drafts for iOS: The Official Point Guard of my iPhone